hashicorp/nomad/website/source/guides/upgrade/upgrade-specific.html.md

 behavior.
 This page is used to document those details separately from the standard upgrade flow.

+## Nomad 0.10.0

+### Deployments

+Nomad 0.10 enables rolling deployments for service jobs by default and adds a default update stanza when a service job is created or updated.
+This does not affect jobs with an update stanza.

+In pre-0.10 releases, when updating a service job without an update stanza, all existing allocations are stopped while new allocations start up, and this may cause a service degradation or an outage.
+You can regain this behavior and disable deployments by setting `max_parallel` to 0.

+For more information, see [`update` stanza][update].

+### Raft 3
+Nomad 0.10 defaults to Raft 3 which includes [Autopilot](/guides/operations/autopilot.html),
+operator-friendly automatic cluster management.
+Once all servers are upgraded and running with Raft protocol version 3, autopilot features are enabled.

+If existing servers are still on Raft protocol version 1, new servers will need [`raft_protocol`](/docs/configuration/server.html#raft_protocol) set to 2, in order to maintain backwards compatibility with the old servers during the upgrade.
+After the servers have been migrated to version 0.10.0 with Raft protocol version 2, `raft_protocol` can be moved up to 3 and the servers restarted to match the default.

+For more information on upgrading Raft, see [Upgrading to Raft Protocol 3](/guides/upgrade/upgrade-specific.html#upgrading-to-raft-protocol-3).

 ## Nomad 0.9.0

 ### Preemption